-The increase in the technical provisions results from the market recovery after the downturn within the frame of the corona crisis and the growing new business.
-The decrease in the risk margin is due to the reduction of the risk capital in all considered submodules.
+The decrease in the technical provisions results from the market downturn in 2022, which could not be counterbalanced even by an increase in the portfolio from new business.
+The decrease in the risk margin is due to the reduction of the risk capital in all essential submodules.

-D.2.3.2 Explanations of the differences between the solvency balance sheet and the VAG balance sheet The main differences between the technical provisions in the solvency balance sheet and the VAG balance sheet are as follows:
+D.2.3.2 Explanations of the differences between the solvency balance sheet and the VAG balance sheet.
+The main differences between the technical provisions in the solvency balance sheet and the VAG balance sheet are as follows: